javier-games/bypass-api/README.md

 ## Support

-For any questions or issues, please open a new issue on this repository.
+For any questions or issues, please open a [new issue](https://github.com/javier-games/bypass-api/issues/new) on this repository.

-## License
+## Donations

-Bypass API is available under the MIT license.
-See the [LICENSE](LICENSE) file for more info.
+Bypass API is a free project, and it's because of your support that we can stay up and running.
+If you find this project useful, please consider [making a donation](https://www.paypal.com/donate/?hosted_button_id=QY4PCGA8FMCC4).
+Your contribution will help us pay for the Apple Developer license, maintain the project, and continue to develop new features.
+We appreciate your generosity!